-That’s why Woods and Armstrong were thrilled to find Future GoalsTM – Hockey Scholar resource.
+Woods and Armstrong were thrilled to find the Future GoalsTM – Hockey Scholar resource.
 It is a totally free digital program that uses hockey and interactive gameplay to teach students foundational STEM concepts.

 Developed in partnership with the National Hockey League and the National Hockey League Players’ Association, Future GoalsTM taps into concepts like scientific thinking and inquiry, coordinate geometry, and data and graphical analysis.

 Kids are engaged from the get-go with math lessons that tackle analyzing skating speed and determining the right angle to make a bank pass.
 There are even science lessons that explore air and ice temperatures or allow students to create the ideal playing surface and test different materials to create the perfect goalie pads.

 The Future GoalsTM content and lesson plans are all in place, ready to be used!
 After you set up your teacher account, simply create a class list and share an access code with your students.

 Jennifer Armstrong has been incorporating Future GoalsTM into her STEM curriculum for several years and uses it in various ways.
 “I’ve taught the Math and Science programs with my students in order from start to finish,” she says.
 “I’ve also pulled out games like ‘Uncover the Ice,’ which is an activity that asks students to use geometry concepts to convert the arena from a basketball court to an ice rink, or ‘The Face-Off,’ a lesson that uses the puck drop to teach potential and kinetic energy, as enrichment activities.”